 Language is best acquired in a low-risk environment, with less tension and anxiety.
 The acculturation exercise provides that forum.
 The fear of teachers’ presence is no longer felt.

-The students interact with the villagers, market women and other members of the community in a relaxed environment.
+The students interact with the villagers, market women, and other members of the community in a relaxed environment.
 With this conducive atmosphere, they are in the best position to learn.
-They are also in a good position to practise what they have been theorizing.
+They are also in a good position to practice what they have theorized.

-Places of historical importance are visited; naming, and traditional wedding ceremonies are attended.
-Hence, they learn the culture of the Igbo or Hausa, and also Yoruba people in their natural habitat.
-One remembers ninety per cent of what he sees.
+Places of historical importance are visited; naming and traditional wedding ceremonies are attended.
+Hence, they learn the culture of the Igbo or Hausa and Yoruba people in their natural habitat.
+One remembers ninety percent of what he sees.

 Acculturation destroys the fear of the unknown.